Login Sign in

 Heartgard packaging

 Many pet owners like to take care of regular deworming and heartworm prevention in one step, which is why Heartgard is so popular.
-When given on a monthly basis, the prescription medication uses ivermectin to kill heartworm larvae, and it also treats several types of hookworms and roundworms.
-Heartgard tablets have a chewable beef-flavored form, and the medication can be given to puppies starting at 6 weeks old.
+When given on a monthly basis, the prescription medication uses ivermectin to kill heartworm larvae.
+It also treats several types of hookworms and roundworms.
+Heartgard tablets have a chewable beef-flavored form, and the medication is safe for puppies starting at 6 weeks old to adult dogs.

 Highlights